 • Extortionate Credit Transactions: Section 244[5]Trusted Source – Legislation- Insolvency Act 1986, Extortionate Credit Transactions – Whether credit from a finance provider has been obtained by a director already aware of the company’s insolvency.

-What are the Risks for Directors Trading Whilst Insolvent
+What are the Risks of Trading Whilst Insolvent?

 It is important for directors to be aware of their responsibilities and to seek professional advice if they have concerns about the financial health of their company.
 Trading while insolvent can have serious legal and financial consequences for both the company and its directors.

-What to Do if a Company is Trading Insolvently?
+What Should you do if a Company is Trading Insolvently?

 Insolvency practitioner Chris Andersen offers the following advice for directors: